Yakovlev Yak-36: Operational history

 The first tethered hover flight took place on 9 January 1963.
 There were initial problems with hot gas reingestion where hot exhaust gasses are sucked back into the intakes causing poor airflow through the engines and loss of thrust.
 The suction effect of the exhaust on the ground (which made a higher engine power needed) and problems with control systems caused further difficulties.
 After modifications, the first untethered vertical flight was made on 23 June 1963, followed by the first full transition to horizontal flight on 16 September 1963.

+The first "proper" horizontal takeoff was described as being "reminiscent of a circus act" by one test pilot, with the aircraft leaping about 15 meters into the air, before violently shaking in all three axes for a short period of time upon continued forward flight.

 On 24 March 1966, the first complete flight was made from vertical takeoff transition to horizontal flight deceleration to vertical flight and vertical landing.
 After much testing and practice the first public presentation of the Yak-36 was made on 9 July 1967 at an air show at Moscow-Domodedovo airport, marking the 50th Anniversary of the October Revolution.
 After the promising results obtained from the flight test programme of the Yak-36, the next development step was the Yakovlev Yak-36M which flew for the first time on 27 September 1970.